kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

 ### Common Issues

-1.  **"Body is unusable" errors**: This usually happens when the helper can't connect to your Spool CMS instance.
-Make sure `SPOOL_BASE_URL` in your `.env.local` file matches exactly where your Spool CMS is running (including the correct port).
+1.  **"Body is unusable" errors**: This usually happens when the helper can't connect to Spool CMS.
+The package automatically connects to `spoolcms.com` - ensure your internet connection is working and the service is available.

 2.  **Empty content or connection errors**:
-    - Verify your `SPOOL_BASE_URL` is correct and your Spool CMS instance is running
     - Check that `SPOOL_API_KEY` and `SPOOL_SITE_ID` are correct
     - Ensure content is published (not draft) in the Spool admin
+    - Verify that `spoolcms.com` is accessible from your deployment environment

 3.  **404 errors**: Make sure your dynamic route folder structure matches your URL pattern